ABSYNTH - The Archetype-Based SYNTHesis Project

 • Acknowledgements

-This project is made possible by support from the National Science Foundation (NSF) via grant CNS-0721978, and by previous awards noted in the relevant past projects' sites.
+This project is made possible by support from the National Science Foundation (NSF) via grants CNS-0721978 and CNS-0721926, and by previous awards noted in the relevant past projects' sites.